 The event provides Buffalo State’s new students with the opportunity to hear from President Katherine Conway-Turner, as well as meet fellow classmates and faculty.
 It signifies the beginning of a student's journey into Buffalo State’s world of academia, just as Commencement observes the completion of studies at Buffalo State for our seniors.

-First-Year Orientation is a 3 day program requiring an overnight stay at Buffalo State during the summer and a mandatory 1 day program during Bengal Bound on August 24, 2018.
+Buffalo State's First-Year Orientation is a 3-day program requiring an overnight stay at Buffalo State during the summer and a mandatory 1-day program during Bengal Bound on August 28, 2020.
+The first-year Convocation is a tradition at Buffalo State that allows the academic community to welcome its first-year students!

 This event requires the enthusiastic participation of our campus community to succeed.